apify/actor-whitepaper/README.md

 ## Actor definition files

-Besides the standard `Dockerfile` and `README.md`.
+The actor platform supports the following special files.

 ### Docker build instructions (`./Dockerfile`)

 Instructions for the platform how to build the actor Docker image and run it.
 This is how actors are started.
+[Learn more](https://docs.docker.com/engine/reference/builder/) about Dockerfiles.

 ### Documentation (`./README.md`)